cloudlinux/kuberdock-docker/docker/docs/installation/windows.md

 ## Container port redirection

-If you are curious, the username for the Docker default user is `docker` and the password is `tcuser`.
+If you are curious, the username for the Docker default VM is `docker` and the password is `tcuser`.
 The latest version of `docker-machine` sets up a host only network adaptor which provides access to the container's ports.